ejreymond-christensen/PRS-multiplayer/README.md

 ## How to run the program

-You can simply go to https://ejreymond-christensen.github.io/ut-rps-multiplayer/ .
-Or you can go to `ut-rps-multiplayer` repo and download the repo.
+You can simply go to https://ejreymond-christensen.github.io/rock-paper-scissors-multiplayer/.
+Or you can go to `rock-paper-scissors-multiplayer` repo and download the repo.
 Simply open `index.html` in your favorite browser and start playing.